anushajoseph/Personal-Assistant-Tessa/README.md

  2. Imported pyttsx3 for converting text to speech.

- 3. Changed male voice to female voice by setting index number to 1 (voice [1]).
+ 3. Changed male voice to female voice by setting index number to 1 (voices[1]).

  4. Added basic commands in the code.